Steve-Desilets/Experimentation_with_Concurrency_in_Go/README.md

 Harrison, David and Daniel L. Rubinfeld.
 1978.
 "Hedonic housing prices and the demand for clean air."
 Journal of Environmental Economics and Management, 5:81–102.

-If I were the data scientist making a recommendation to the leadership team of this company based on the findings of this study, I likely would recommend that the company begin leveraging Go instead of Python for its data engineering projects.
-That's because previous experiments at this company (as described in the Command_Line_Applications and Benchmarking-Project Github repositories) have proven that Go is a much faster language computationally than Python is.
-Given that Go can also produce equally excellent outputs when crawling and scraping the internet, Go should be the data engineering language of choice for this company.